hansen7/OcCo/readme.md

 #### 8) Jigsaw Puzzle

-We also provide our implementation (developed from scratch) on pre-training point cloud models via solving 3d jigsaw puzzles tasks, the method is described in this [paper](https://papers.nips.cc/paper/9455-self-supervised-deep-learning-on-point-clouds-by-reconstructing-space.pdf), while the authors did not reprocess to our code request.
+We also provide our implementation (developed from scratch) on pre-training point cloud models via solving 3d jigsaw puzzles tasks as well as data generation, the method is described in this [paper](https://papers.nips.cc/paper/9455-self-supervised-deep-learning-on-point-clouds-by-reconstructing-space.pdf), while the authors did not reprocess to our code request.
 The details of our implementation is reported in our paper appendix.

-For the details of our implementation on the data generation and training settings, please refer to supplementary of our paper and  `train_jigsaw.py`, `utils/3DPC_Data_Gen.py`, `bash_template/train_jigsaw_template.sh`.
+For the details of our implementation, please refer to desciption in the appendix of our paper and  relevant code snippets, i.e.,  <a href="OcCo_Torch/train_jigsaw.py">train_jigsaw.py</a>,  <a href="OcCo_Torch/utils/3DPC_Data_Gen.py">utils/3DPC_Data_Gen.py</a> and <a href="OcCo_Torch/bash_template/train_jigsaw_template.sh">train_jigsaw_template.sh</a>.